opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--linux-namespace-remove-all**=true|false
   Removes all namespaces from the set of namespaces configured for a container, such that the container will effectively run on the host.
+  This option conflicts with --linux-namespace-add and --linux-namespace-remove.
+  When combined with them, no matter what the options' order is, parse this option first.

 **--linux-network-classid**=CLASSID
   Specifies network class identifier which will be tagged by container's network packets.